ryppl/boost-history/statistics/distribution_toolkit/libs/statistics/detail/distribution_toolkit/doc/readme.txt

 intrusive.
 Instead, the distributions in boost::math are brought into the scope of distribution_toolkit with forwarding functions.

+[ Linux, Windows ]

+Please report your experience (good or bad) if are you using MSVC or gcc on any platform other than Mac, from exectuting libs/statistics/detail/distribution_toolkit/example

 [ Related links ]

 http://www.boost.org/doc/libs/1_39_0/libs/math/doc/sf_and_dist/html/index.html